 Dream or Reality?

-I remember the moment I came back to the world, a reluctant arrival.
-My eyelids felt heavy, stitched to the darkness, but they opened.
-And then those eyes—wide, gleaming with something like awe or terror, a mirror of the abyss I was crawling out of.
-The voice that followed—it rang out like a hymn of disbelief, “Oh my God!
-You woke up!!
+I can recall the moment I returned to consciousness, reluctant and disoriented.
+My eyelids were heavy, sealed shut by the darkness, yet they opened.
+And there, those eyes—wide and filled with a mixture of awe and terror—mirrored the abyss I had been emerging from.
+Then came the voice, ringing out with disbelief, “Oh my God!
+You woke up!
 We thought we were going to lose you.”
-That voice, it wrapped itself around me like a lifeline, and I held on, though I was floating, tethered to a body that no longer felt like mine.
+That voice, like a lifeline, pulled me back, though I was adrift, suspended in a body that felt foreign, unrecognizable.

-There was no room for words.
-My mouth was a desert, my lungs full of sand.
-I was drowning beneath an ocean of wires, tubes snaking in and out, tying me to the machines that hummed and beeped like mechanical gods controlling my breath, my pulse, my fate.
-I was less flesh and bone, more metal and code—something alive but not living.
+Words were beyond me.
+My mouth was dry, my lungs filled with sand.
+I was suffocating beneath a maze of wires and tubes, tethered to the machines that hummed and beeped, dictating my breath, my pulse, my existence.
+I was no longer just flesh and bone; I was a mixture of metal and code—alive, yet not truly living.

-And just like that, the world dissolved.
-The voices evaporated, the lights dimmed.
-Fear melted into nothing.
-It was all gone—swallowed by the void, leaving behind a silence so deep it almost felt like peace.
+And just like that, everything shattered.
+The voices faded, the lights dimmed, and fear dissolved into nothingness.
+It all disappeared, swallowed by the void, leaving only an overwhelming silence that felt almost like peace.

 Erin McGrath Rieke